richa-verma1001/flickr-applicatoin/README.md

 With the above configurations, you should have your ecosystem ready to help you with developing angular applications.

 ### What to expect
-The current version of application instantiates angular in a template by adding the 'ng-app' attribute to the template <html> tag.
-This starts angular 'myApp' application.

-+ Constructed a page with header, navigation, layout and footer.
-+ Added basic routing to the application via angular-ui-router
-+ Demonstrated passing of data from state to the component controller (Finally Working!)
+There is a flickr route added to the navigation.
+This route displays raw photo data (for now) from flickr

 ### Conventions